jliljebl/flowblade/flowblade-trunk/docs/REFERENCE_GUIDE_OLD.md

 ## Important notes about Flowblade proxy editing ##

-Flowblade uses a programming techique that changes the paths used by media and clips to point either to proxy media or original media.
+Flowblade uses a programming technique that changes the paths used by media and clips to point either to proxy media or original media.
 Changing from one to another is implemented by writing a project file to disk and replacing paths when project is read back.
 This has important implications on how proxy editing works in Flowblade:

 **IMPORTANT**
   * **It is only possible to use all proxy media and clips or all original media**